agabor/docs/_includes/arduino/queries.md

 query.whereEqualTo("temperature", 100.0);
 ```

 You can limit the number of results by setting a limit.
 By default, results are limited to 100.
-In the old Parse hosted backend, the maximum limit was 1,000, but Parse Server removed that constraint:
+In the old MSG hosted backend, the maximum limit was 1,000, but MSG Server removed that constraint:

 ```cpp
 query.setLimit(10);
 ```

 You can skip the first results by setting `skip`.
-In the old Parse hosted backend, the maximum skip value was 10,000, but Parse Server removed that constraint.
+In the old MSG hosted backend, the maximum skip value was 10,000, but MSG Server removed that constraint.
 This can be useful for pagination:

 ```cpp
 query.setSkip(10);